 Maybe it’s Doberman intelligence (they’re ranked fifth in the list Dr. Stanley Coren came up with in his book The Intelligence of Dogs).
 Maybe it’s because we talk to her in sentences.
 We humans have had many an instance of explaining to one another, “What?
 I wasn’t talking to you, I was talking to the dog.”
 I can’t account properly for Elka’s level of understanding.
 It may be just dog love, but I’m unapologetic.
 Dog love is its own bliss, the shared looks of “Did you just see that?!” and the discovery upon waking, every time, that we’re all still here, and isn’t it grand?

 What Elka wants is simple, certainly.
-Food, water, toys (squeaking or otherwise), a place on the couch, her hoodie if it's cold.
+Food, water, toys (squeaking or otherwise), a place on the couch, her hoodie if it’s cold.
 The blankets lifted at night, so she can curl under them and settle with the grunt-groan of singular contentment, another day done, more food and play in the morning.
-She wants to watch birds and look for helicopters, splash in her puddle at the park, and play in the snow -- like in the video below (where she's a bit camera shy when it comes to using her words.)
+She wants to watch birds and look for helicopters, and splash in her puddle at the park.

 Don’t get me wrong, sometimes simple is best.
 Certainly, while teaching other people her cues, we’ve had to be very clear.
 And simple.
 “Down” means lay down.
 “Off” means “get off of X,” whether Elka has thrown herself bodily against you, or if X is just your spot on the couch.
 Those cues are confusing for other people, I’ve found.
 It’s a good thing Elka is so kind; she’ll “off” for “down,” if one of those uninitiated has cued her.
 (But she won’t lay down for “off.”)